apache/druid/docs/querying/sorting-orders.md

 When comparing two unparseable values (e.g., "hello" and "world"), this ordering will sort by comparing the unparsed strings lexicographically.

 ## Strlen
-Sorts values by the their string lengths.
+Sorts values by their string lengths.
 When there is a tie, this comparator falls back to using the String compareTo method.

 ## Version
 Sorts values as versions, e.g.: "10.0 sorts after 9.0", "1.0.0-SNAPSHOT sorts after 1.0.0".